Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Right.

-I don't know how does this sound.
+I don't know how does this sound?

 Maybe I just knew I couldn't save them.

-Is that uh maybe I'm not sure.
+Is that maybe I?

-Well, I think so this is always a big question that we have with uh just about everyone in our life that we didn't choose.
+This is always a big question that we have with just about everyone in our life that we didn't choose.

 Like you didn't choose your parents, right?